1. About Eats On Feets

 I support many causes and movements but in the spirit of keeping the site as focused as possible status updates are specific to milk sharing.”

 - Breastfeeding is essential for both infant and global health.

-- Women can share their milk in a safe, ethical manner and families are capable of making informed choices.
+- Breastmilk can be shared in a safe, ethical manner, and families are capable of making informed choices.

 - Sharing healthy breastmilk is a vital option, when necessary, in order to maintain exclusive breastfeeding.1

 - There is enough breastmilk for all the babies who need it.

 - Informed use of healthy donor milk is superior to artificial substitutes.

 - Wet-nursing is an important part of milk sharing.

 - Hand expressing (while maintaining clean technique) of milk does not involve the cleaning of parts and may thus be cleaner and safer than using a mechanical pumping system.